ACT-House-Engineering/act-junior-action/README.md

 ACT Junior is a GitHub Action that uses AI to automatically handle issues and pull requests.
 It leverages Claude AI to analyze and respond to tasks, create content, and generate solutions.

+> Note: This README was written by Claude AI as part of the ACT Junior project's commitment to AI-driven development.

 ## Features

 - Automatically responds to issues and pull requests when mentioned with `@act-junior`